CHÂTEAU MONTROSE 1996

 Jean-Marc Quarin

-Dark red color.
+Dark red colour.
 Good intensity.
-Start of evolution.
-Slightly fresh nose, on the verge of maturity.
-You get used to it after a few seconds but, behind the 2003, it's hard.
-The mouth is superior.
-There is sweetness, suavity and a subtle energy which makes this wine sappy, caressing, meticulous in its tannin, melting in the finish, with a subtle taste of flowers and fruit.
+Beginning to evolve.
+Nose a little fresh, on the edge of maturity.
+One gets used to it after a few seconds but, after the 2003, it's tough.
+The palate is superior.
+There is the sweetness, the suavity and a subtle energy that makes this wine silky, caressing, meticulous in its tannin, melting in the finish, with a subtle taste of flowers and fruit.
 It's delicious and quite close to a Burgundy, as the structure is more slender than broad.
-Stunning.
+Superb.

 92 / 100